A Bootstrap Test for Independence of Time Series Based on the Distance Covariance: Main Theoretical Results

-Theorem \ref{thm:zschlange} extends existing results concerning the limiting distribution of second-order degenerate $V$-statistics to a certain kind of triangular array, namely those which arise from sectioning a stationary and absolutely regular sample sequence into independent blocks of length $d = d(n)$.
-We show that this kind of partitioning does not change the limiting distribution of the $V$-statistic.
-We show this in terms of convergence in the Wasserstein distance $d_1$, which is a stronger result than weak convergence.

-Theorem \ref{thm:asymptotik} is a similar result for the empirical distance covariance (which is a $V$-statistic of order $6$).
-Again, we show convergence in $d_1$.

-In Theorem \ref{thm:wasserstein_gesamt} we give an explicit bound on $\mathbb{E}d_p^p(\xi_n, \xi)$, where $\xi$ is some measure on $\mathbb{R}^d$ and $\xi_n$ is the empirical measure of a stationary and strongly mixing process with marginal distribution $\xi$.
+In Theorem \ref{thm:wasserstein_gesamt} we give an explicit bound on $\mathbb{E}d_p^p(\xi_n, \xi)$, where $d_p$ denotes the Wasserstein distance of order $p$, $\xi$ is some measure on $\mathbb{R}^d$ and $\xi_n$ is the empirical measure of a stationary and strongly mixing process with marginal distribution $\xi$.
 It is known that for growing dimension $d = d(n)$, this expected value does not necessarily converge to $0$, since the number of observations required for an approximation of fixed precision grows with $d$ -- this phenomenon is sometimes known as the curse of dimensionality.
-Since the upper bound in Theorem \ref{thm:wasserstein_gesamt} is explicit, it allows us to find a rate of growth for $d = d(n)$ that still results in $\mathbb{E}d_p^p(\xi_n, \xi)$ converging to $0$.
-Previous results of this type, such as those in \citet{dereich}, required iid data as opposed to our weaker assumption of stationary and strongly mixing sample data.
+Since the upper bound in Theorem \ref{thm:wasserstein_gesamt} is explicit, it allows us to find a growth rate for $d = d(n)$ that still results in $\mathbb{E}d_p^p(\xi_n, \xi)$ converging to $0$.
+Previous results of this type, such as those in \cite{dereich}, require i.i.d. data as opposed to our weaker assumption of stationary and strongly mixing sample data.
 Finally, Corollary \ref{cor:boundwasserstein} is a handy consequence of Theorem \ref{thm:wasserstein_gesamt} for the special case where $\xi$ is the distribution of the first $d'$ observations of a strictly stationary process.